sigreen/install-kong-gw-amz-eks/README.md

 ./install.sh
 ```

 7. Via the AWS web console, update your Route53.
-In my example, I use `*.kong-se.com` as the Record Name, Record type=A, and for Value I use "Alias to Netowrk Load Balancer" and set it to the hostname output from step 6.
+In my example, I create separate records for `simon-dev.kong-se.com`, `simon-portal.kong-se.com` and `simon-gw.kong-se.com`  as the Record Name, Record type=A, and for Value I use "Alias to Netowrk Load Balancer" and set it to the hostname output from step 6.  `simon-dev` and `simon-portal` point to the Ingress rule Address, and `simon-gw` points directly to the `kong-enterprise-kong-proxy` service address.

 8. Verify the Kong ingress rule in K9s or similar.
 The `Address` field should be populated like so: